-HIST 425 The Era of the First World War (4, FaSp) The background, causes, course, and aftermath of the First World War, with attention to the events in the United Kingdom aftermath of the First World War, with attention to the events in the United Kingdom and continental Europe.
+HIST 425 The Era of the First World War (4, FaSp) The background, causes, course, and aftermath of the First World War, with attention to the events in the United Kingdom and continental Europe.
 Prerequisite: HIST 104, HIST 413, HIST 414 or departmental approval.